TalaoDAO/oidc4vc-server/docs/source/contents.rst

   * https://joinup.ec.europa.eu/collection/ssi-eidas-bridge/about

-What blockchain suport does Talao use ?
+What blockchain support does Talao use ?
 ----------------------------------------

 Talao is available on the public Ethereum Mainet and Rinkeby.
 See https://github.com/TalaoDAO/talao-contracts for details.